zenml-io/zenml/docs/book/cloud-guide/aws/aws_guide.md

 To get started using ZenML on the cloud, you need some basic infrastructure up and running which ZenML can use to run your pipelines.
-This step-by-step guide explains how to set up a simple cloud stack on AWS.
+This step-by-step guide explains how to set up a basic cloud stack on AWS.

 {% hint style="info" %}
 This guide represents **one** of many ways to create a cloud stack on AWS.